Aniket02/Aniket02.github.io/_posts/2019-04-19-Opioid_Crisis.md

 mathjax: "true"
 ---

 This post is a summary of the analysis done by my teamates and I on hosptilization rates due to Opiod Abuse in the U.S and Canada.
 It was the final report for the Stat E-150 course at Harvard.
 You can also read the [entire report](/assets/static/Opioid_Abuse_Report.pdf){:target="_blank"}.
+We also created a fun news bulletin video summarizing our finding.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wmePjBy_sZY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Introduction
 The opioid epidemic is at an all-time high.
 On average, 115 persons die from opioid abuse every day in the United States of America (U.S.) Between the years 1999 – 2016, the death toll from opioid overdose is estimated to be over 350,000 individuals (CDC, 2017).